Shopify/foundational-design-system-proto/README.md

 $ npm run dev                                         # run polars.shopify.com locally
 ```

+## Try out the experimental release

+We have created an [initial release](https://www.npmjs.com/package/@shopify/layout-experimental) for sharing and testing layout components: Box, Grid, Flex, and more.
+You can check out examples of how they are used and try them out yourself at the [Layout Experimental CodeSandbox](https://codesandbox.io/s/layout-experimental-demo-wcxdj?file=/src/pages/index.js).

+See [this discussion](https://github.com/Shopify/polaris/discussions/178) for how to use the experimental components in your own project.

 ## Contribute to our explorations

 We'd love to hear what you think.
 Start a conversation in [Github Discussions](https://github.com/Shopify/polaris/discussions)!